aimanfaiz-lab/2603-ITT440/10% Individual Assignment/NBCS2555A/SITI NURAMEERA BINTI MOHD FAIRUL/README.md

 ### Analysis

-The load test showed stable performance with low response time and no significant request failures.
-The API successfully handled moderate concurrent traffic efficiently.
+The load test demonstrated stable API performance under normal traffic conditions.
+The average response time remained low throughout the testing duration and all requests were successfully processed without significant errors.
+This indicates that the SpaceX REST API is capable of handling moderate concurrent user traffic efficiently.

 ---